Envelopes

 This one is great when you frequently are using images that you always change the wrap to No Wrap so your text will go right through the picture.

 How about that those top and bottom borders you never want on a text box?
-How about graphics default box set to display in the top of the box instead of the the center?
+How about graphics default box set to display in the top of the box instead of the center?

 Remember this is something you only have to do once :)